informationcake/ska-cavern-dev/README.md

 * **Initial VOSpace Problem:** Initial attempts to `GET` VOSpace nodes (e.g., `/home/testuser`) resulted in a `ca.nrc.cadc.net.ResourceNotFoundException: NodeNotFound: vos://localhost~cavern_test_instance/home/testuser` error.
 This `NodeNotFound` error was expected, as the VOSpace path did not yet exist in Cavern's underlying data storage (`./data/cavern_files`).
 This confirmed core services were communicating.
 * **Solution Attempt (leading to current issue):** An attempt to create the `ContainerNode` via a `PUT` request with an XML payload was made.
 This led directly to the "Latest Current Issue" detailed below.

 ## 3. Latest Current Issue: Cavern VOSpace Node Creation (XML Schema Validation Failure)

-**Problem:**
+This section outlines the current problems affecting the functionality of the Cavern web application.
+Both issues point to underlying problems with how the Cavern web application is built and deployed.

+### 3.1.
+Cavern VOSpace Node Creation (XML Schema Validation Failure)

-When attempting to create a VOSpace `ContainerNode` using a `PUT` request to Cavern's API, the service returns an `InvalidArgument` error with the message: `XML failed schema validation: Error on line 1: cvc-elt.1.a: Cannot find the declaration of element 'vos:ContainerNode'.`.
+* **Problem:** When attempting to create a VOSpace `ContainerNode` using a `PUT` request to Cavern's API, the service returns an `InvalidArgument` error with the message: `XML failed schema validation: Error on line 1: cvc-elt.1.a: Cannot find the declaration of element 'vos:ContainerNode'.`.

-**Details:**
-This indicates that:
+* **Details:** This indicates that:
     * The client is sending correctly formatted VOSpace 2.0 XML with the `vos:ContainerNode` element and the `http://www.ivoa.net/xml/VOSpace/v2.0` namespace.
 This format aligns with VOSpace standards and Cavern's internal `xmlprocessor.java` confirms its expectation of `VOSpace-2.1.xsd` corresponding to this namespace.
     * However, Cavern's internal XML parser is, for an unknown reason, unable to locate or properly recognize the definition of `ContainerNode` within its own loaded VOSpace schema.

-This is a **server-side problem within the Cavern image's configuration or bundled schema files**, as client-side adjustments to the `xsi:schemaLocation` attribute (or its removal) have not resolved the validation failure.
+* **Current Status:** This is a **server-side problem within the Cavern image's configuration or bundled schema files**, as client-side adjustments to the `xsi:schemaLocation` attribute (or its removal) have not resolved the validation failure.
 It points to a deeper issue with how Cavern's XML validator processes or accesses its internal schema definitions.
+We were preparing to investigate this by enabling verbose server-side logging after resolving other immediate issues.

+### 3.2.
+Missing Swagger UI Static Assets

+* **Problem:** When accessing the Cavern API homepage (`https://localhost:8443/cavern/`) in a web browser, the page appears unstyled, and the browser's developer console shows numerous `Failed to load resource: the server responded with a status of 404` errors for critical Swagger UI CSS (e.g., `screen.css`, `typography.css`) and JavaScript files (e.g., `jquery-1.8.0.min.js`, `swagger-ui.js`).
+* **Context & Initial Fix:** Initially, an `HTTP Status 404 – Not Found` was encountered due to an un-evaluated `${request.servletPath}` placeholder in `index.html`.
+This was corrected to use a static relative path (`href="/cavern/"`) for the logo link, resolving the immediate link error.
+* **Root Cause Identified:** Inspection of the local source code repository (`opencadc/vos/vos-main/cavern/src/main/webapp`) confirmed that the `css/`, `js/`, and `lib/` directories (containing these Swagger UI assets) are missing from the local clone.
+This indicates these assets are not being correctly packaged into the `cavern.war` file during the Gradle build.

+### Overall Summary of Current Issues

+Both issues (XML Schema Validation Failure and Missing Swagger UI Assets) point to a fundamental problem with the Cavern web application's build and deployment process.
+Critical static assets (for Swagger UI) and potentially critical XML schema definition files (for VOSpace validation) are not being consistently included in the final `cavern.war` artifact.
+This suggests either:
+* An incomplete or corrupted local clone of the repository.
+* A missing or failing Gradle build step that is supposed to download, generate, or copy these necessary files into the `src/main/webapp` directory before the `.war` is assembled.

+Our immediate next step is to address the missing Swagger UI assets by ensuring they are present in the `src/main/webapp` directory, then rebuilding and redeploying Cavern.
+Once the Swagger UI is functional, we can then proceed with the detailed server-side logging to diagnose the persistent XML schema validation error.

 ## 4. `curl` Commands for Verification and Operations